-- set crowdin.token to the Crowdin API token.
+- set crowdin. token to the Crowdin API token.
 A token can be generated in the Crowdin in Settings > API > click on New Token . - set crowdin.projectsIds to the id of the Crowdin project.
-The project id can be found in the Section on a project page.
+The project id can be found in the section on a project page.
 Multiple projects can be set by separating their id with a comma (for example crowdin.projectsIds=12,586,874).

-When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin. bat or crowdin.sh located in the folder platform/tools/crowdin/.
+When the configuration is done, the fetch of the Crowdin translations can be done by executing the script crowdin.
 The PO files retrieved from Crowdin are automatically pasted in the folder translations, therefore the new translations are applied after the next Virtual Device restart.

-4.12 Debug an Application
+4.11 Debug an Application

-To debug an application on Simulator, select it in the left panel then right-click and select Debug As MicroEJ Application .
+To debug an application on Simulator, select it in the left panel then right-click and select Debug As > MicroEJ Application .